sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

 1. In your server code, with the other `require`s, add one to bring in your database models: `var db = require("./models")`.
 When we `require` a whole folder, Node looks for an `index.js` in that folder and basically requires it.
 So, requiring the models folder should make your post model (and any other models you eventually add) available on a `db` object.
 For example, the Post model is `db.Post`.

-1. Modify your `GET '/'` route to  `console.log` all of the post data from the databse.
+1. Modify your `GET '/'` route to  `console.log` all of the post data from the database.
 (Make sure you have `mongod` running.)
 Since your browser automatically makes a get request when you visit a url, test this by going to `localhost:3000/` in your browser.
 Check the Terminal for your server-side console log.

 1. Update your `GET '/'` route to render `index.ejs` with the data from your database.
 If you still have seed data in your client-side JavaScript file, go ahead and remove it now.
 Test your route in Postman again, then test it from the browser.